XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Customer reviews

-• Straightforward account opening process, especially for existing CIBC clients
+• Straightforward and easy account opening

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :